biannak6288/independent-study/sass/entries/entry2.md

 <center><h1>Entry 2: Rules of Sass</h1></center>
 <p>In order to increase my knowledge of SASS, I took courses on <strong>CodeAcademy</strong>.
-The practices and important lessons provided by this website helped me in the process of learning Sass, as well as helped me become more comfortable with the language.While taking Codecademy lessons, I learned a few basic rules.</p>
+The practices and important lessons provided by this website helped me in the process of learning Sass, as well as helped me become more comfortable with the language.
+While taking Codecademy lessons, I learned a few basic rules.</p>
 <h2>The @-Rules</h2>
 <p>The @-Rules in Sass are backbone features that everyone who is interested in learning about Sass needs to know.
 Some of these @-rules are also extensions of CSS @-rules while others are Sass specific directives.</p>